About 3:16 VBC

 We aspire to offer superior club volleyball opportunities to young athletes through respectful coaching, centering on specific, positive feedback that never “tears down” any player.
-We will develop well-rounded players who benefit not only from being exposed to learning all positions, but also by being taught life lessons along the way – things like leadership, teamwork, sportsmanship, goal-setting and positive thinking.
+We will develop well-rounded players who benefit not only from learning quality volleyball skills, but also by being taught life lessons along the way – things like leadership, teamwork, sportsmanship, goal-setting and positive thinking.
 Our coaches must learn and vow to implement our style of instruction before they ever set foot on our courts.

 Our players and parents will notice and enjoy clean, comfortable, safer, family-friendly surroundings, unparalleled customer service, fewer travel expenses, no fundraising or “nickle and diming” for more money, and maybe even a “wow” or two along the way.
 We will grow relationships by getting to know our customers.
 We will talk to them rather than seeing them only as the holder of a credit card.
 We will make ourselves available to them.
 We will try as hard as we can to make the 3:16 Volleyball Club experience ideal.

 FREQUENTLY ASKED QUESTIONS